It is critical that the turmeric curcumin supplement we take contains sufficient curcuminoids in order for us to receive any health benefits.

 Turmeric root is from a plant in the ginger family whose biological name is curcuma longa.

-When the roots are crushed & dried, we end up with the yellow turmeric powder that’s a heavily-used spice in Indian cooking.
+When the roots are crushed & dried, we end up with the yellow-orange powder in turmeric capsules that’s also the heavily-used spice in Indian cooking.
 (2)

 As you’ll learn in a bit, the powder from turmeric has an extremely low percentage of the extremely important curcumin in it (3%).